taoo0316/taoo0316/README.md

 - 🧠 I am a computer science student a Yale-NUS College, the leading liberal arts college in Asia.
 There, I was able to take classes across disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.

-- 🎧 I will be applying for master's programs in data science and machine learning in 2024.

 - 📫 How to reach me: zhu.wentao[at]u[dot]yale-nus[dot]edu[dot]sg.

 Check out what projects I have been up to!